r-grandorder/tri-hermes/en/pages/prologue.md

 **F：P.A.
 System</b>
 Oh God, they're coming!
 They're coming...!Ah...
 Ahh...
-Aaaaaah!</span>
+Aaaaaah!

 **F：P.A.
 System</b>
 Somebody!
-Anybody!Argh, why does this sort of thing always happen to me!?</span>
+Anybody!Argh, why does this sort of thing always happen to me!?

 **F：P.A.
 System</b>
 Dammit all!
-Who do they think I am!?</span>
+Who do they think I am!?

 **F：P.A.
 System</b>
-I'm Goredolf goddamn Musik!The eldest son of the Musik family!</span>
+I'm Goredolf goddamn Musik!The eldest son of the Musik family!

 **F：P.A.
 System</b>
 I was going to lead Chaldea to glory!
 Yes, glory!That's what was supposed to happen!
-But now...!</span>
+But now...!

 ---